School of Chemical Engineering

 Aalto CHEM graduates in working life

-CHEM master's and doctoral graduates are successful and satisfied.
+CHEM master's graduates are successful and satisfied.

 See all